Stephen00/Heroku/README.md

-# discord.py-SteveBot by Stephen Graham
+# SteveBot by Stephen Graham